craig-spannring/EmacsStartup/dot.elisp-redo2023/README.md

 Public functions and variables all start with the cow- prefix.

-Internal functions are prefixed with _cowguts- if they are internal to the defining elisp file, cowguts- if they are private to the cow- package.
+Internal functions are prefixed with _cow- if they are internal to the defining elisp file, cowguts- if they are private to the cow- package.